aboss123/MUnit-Unit-Testing-Software/README.md

 ```
 This is how you may setup adding this to your tests folder of your project.

-## General Use
-For a single header file library it sometimes makes sense to just include rather than linking it dynamically or statcically.
-In that case, you can jus include the file in the project directly.

 ## License
 This code is licensed under the terms of the MIT License.